-Are you are an aspiring wedding photographer who wants to find more clients, but are struggling to find ways to promote yourself?
+Are you are an aspiring photographer who wants to find wedding photography clients?
+Are struggling to find ways to promote yourself?

-You have a website, a few weddings under your belt, and some nice images in your portfolio, but how do you now scale that so you have more bookings and can grow your business?
+Do you have a website, a few weddings under your belt, and some nice images, but need more bookings?

-We’ve spoken to loads of up and coming wedding photographers over the years and the one method they have all used to increase their business and gain wedding photography bookings is wedding photography fairs.
+We have spoken to loads of up and coming wedding photographers over the years and the one method they have all used to increase their business and find wedding photography clients is wedding photography fairs.

-You don’t have to book a massive stand at Olympia.
-Small, local and niches fairs are the best place to start and should be affordable.
+You don’t have to book a massive stand at Olympia because small, local and niches fairs are the best place to start.
 Most towns and regions in the country should have one and and a good place to search for them is here.

-Once you’ve chosen a wedding fair that looks like it ticks the boxes for your target market, you need to put some thought into how you sell yourself on the day.
-There’s no point investing in a stand and then not making the most of it.
+Once you’ve chosen a wedding fair that ticks the boxes for your target market, put some thought into how you sell yourself on the day because there is no point investing in a stand and then not making the most of it.

-Based on speaking to wedding photographers who have had success at wedding fairs, here’s our recommended list of things you’ll need to make it work
+Based on speaking to wedding photographers who have had success at wedding fairs, here are our recommended list of things you’ll need to make it work

 - A printed album showing your work.
 One would be the minimum, and it would be better if you can show full albums from around three full weddings (or more if you can).
 These can be used to show the quality of your photos and let people literally hold your product in their hand.